AvivEngelberg/Classifying-IoT-Traffic/README.md

 Use identical duration time for every tested trace.
 For the recommended duration times of the traces, refer to [arXiv Preprint](https://arxiv.org/abs/2110.11188).

-The actions above demonstrate how information about tested traffic can be inferred through simple analysis, but are not guaranteed to yield optimal results.
+The actions below demonstrate how information about tested traffic can be inferred through simple analysis, but are not guaranteed to yield optimal results.
 You may add your own modifications, to make this program more suitable for the datasets you choose to use- e.g. taking thresholds different from the mid-points between averages, different value of **k** for the **KNN** algorithm, etc.

 For **action=2, 4, 5 or 8**, make sure that all the learnt simulations were simulated using the same values for **q&W**, and that those values are as closest as possible to the values of **q&W** in the tested simulations.

 ### action=1
-Assumption: Before running this make sure to put inside the directory "Upload Simulations" at least one tested simulation - each of a differnet device- where all of the them were simulated using the same values for **q&W**.
+Assumption: Before running this make sure to put inside the directory "Upload Simulations" at least one tested simulation - each of a different device- where all of them were simulated using the same values for **q&W**.
 Action: Saving inside sub-directory "Subsets" in "Saved Simulations" a tested simulation file for the subset of devices in the tested simulations.

 ### action=2
 Assumptions: Before running this make sure to put inside the directory "Upload Simulations" one learnt simulation of each device, and at least one tested simulation of a device.
 Action: Based on the learnt simulations, printing to stdout the classification of which device is active in every tested simulation file.